|

 "

-Unfinished Symphony "
+Unfinished Symphony " Paul

-where I use musical things.
+McCartney: This relates to the couple of other pictureswhere I use musical things.
 There is one called C minor and one called Key

 of F, and it was an idea I had to take something I knew very well in